kubocd/kubocd-doc/docs/getting-started/160-the-context.md

 - `metadata.namespace` is not defined; it will be set via command line.
 - `metadata.name` is simply `podinfo`, assuming only one instance per namespace.
-- `spec.contexts` includes two entries, with the second referencing the project context.
+- `spec.contexts` includes now two entries, with the second referencing the project context.
+As the namespace is not defined, it will be set to the `Release` one.
 - A `debug` section is added to include the merged context and parameters in the `Release` status.

 Deploy the release: